cmougan/Genetic-Algorithms/README.md

 # Genetic-Algorithms
-In this folders there are a few home made genetic algorithms:
+In this folders there are a few home made genetic algorithms:Password craking, Nqueens
-1- Password craking
-2- Nqueens